Aviation Weather Data

 Wind is the horizontal motion of air past a given point.
 It is measured in terms of velocity, which is a vector that includes direction and speed.
 It indicates the direction the wind is coming from.
 In the wind group, the wind direction is coded as the first three digits (220) and is determined by averaging the recorded wind direction over a 2-minute period.
 It is coded in tens of degrees relative to true north using three figures.
 Directions less than 100° are preceded with a 0.
 For example, a wind direction of 90° is coded as 090.
 A wind from the north is coded as 360.

 Immediately following the wind direction is the wind speed coded in two or three digits (15).
 Wind speed is determined by averaging the speed over a 2-minute period and is coded in whole knots using the units, tens digits, and, when appropriate, the hundreds digit.
 When wind speeds are less than 10 kt, a leading 0 is used to maintain at least a two-digit wind code.
-For example, a wind speed of 8 kt will be coded 08KT.
+For example, a wind speed of 8 kt is coded 08KT.
 The wind group is always coded with a KT to indicate wind speeds are reported in knots.
 Other countries may use km/h or meters per second (m/s) instead of knots.

 Wind gust